JD/PhD American Legal History: Department of History

 The JD/PhD Program is designed to train the next generation of legal historians, who will teach American legal history in law schools, history departments, specialized graduate programs, and undergraduate legal studies programs.
 Students in this program have the opportunity to earn a combined JD/PhD in a condensed time frame while complementing their studies in each field with knowledge and research in the other.

 Students can earn both degrees in seven years.
-Penn Law gives credit for up to six approved courses in the Department of History toward the JD degree.
+Penn Law gives credit for up to four pre-approved courses in the Department of History toward the JD degree.
 The Department of History requires that the student complete the full PhD coursework, which may include several courses from the Law School curriculum.

 Students must apply and gain admission separately to each department.
 Applications to the Department of History are welcomed contemporaneously with the Law School application and vice versa.